 The majority of this section is easy walking on quiet public and private roads, broken up by a more challenging section of shoreline and woodland.
-This middle section has been recently upgraded to include new wooden walkways and steps, but should not be attempted during a particular high tide.
-(Check out the tide details on the App on this page, before setting off).
+This middle section has been recently upgraded to include new wooden walkways and steps.
 Highlights of this stretch of the walk include a Telford bridge, Kilmodan Church and its historic carved stones, and the Lucknow Gates which are said to commemorate the 1857 Siege of Lucknow, India.

 From the centre of Tighnabruaich, the Cowal Way follows the shore road alongside the Kyles of Bute, passing shops, cafés and the wooden pier.
 Follow this quiet road until the tarmac gives out then continue straight ahead, following the resulting stone track.
 The track passes through a boat yard, then skirts round the edge of the water.
 After about 1km the track forks.
 Bear left to head uphill through the woods behind the houses, passing a bridge and waterfall.
 Soon after this the track forks again, with the Cowal Way continuing on the main track which descends to the shoreline.